Dimensional Analysis in Statistical Modelling: The unconscious statistician

 Suppose that $\bar Y_1 = 1$ foot, or 12 inches, and $\bar Y_2 = 3$ feet, or 36 inches.
 Statistician A uses feet and predicts $Y$ at time $ t=1 $ hour to be

 But Statistician B uses inches and predicts $Y$ at $t=1 $ hour to be

 \end{example} .1in

 What has gone wrong here?
-The problem is that the stated model implicitly depends on the units of measure.
+The problem is that the stated model implicitly depends on the units of measurement.
 For instance, the numerical value of the expectation of $Y_i$ when $t_i=0$ is equal to 1, no matter what the units of $Y_i$.
 When $t_i=0$, Statistician A expects $Y_i$ to equal 1 foot and Statistician B expects $Y_i$ to equal 1 inch.
+We can see that the problem arises because the equation defining the model does not satisfy DH, since the ``1'' is unitless.
 In technical terms, we would say that this model is not invariant under scalar transformations.
 Invariance is important when defining a model that involves units.
 However, one could simply avoid the whole problem of units in model formulation by constructing the relationship between $Y_i$ and $t_i$ so that there are no units.
-This is exactly the goal of the Buckingham Pi theorem, presented in Subsection \ref{subsec:buckingham}.
+This is exactly the goal of the Buckingham Pi-theorem, presented in Subsection \ref{subsec:buckingham}.